sunilvr/stock-portfolio-calculator/README.md

 # stock-portfolio-calculator
 An app that helps users to calculate their stock portfolios and respective performances

-# The calculation logic is customised and relevant explanation can be found below
+# Note:
-# Note: The numbers are parsed to display Integer values just to make them more appleaing on the output
+The calculation logic is customised and relevant explanation can be found below The numbers are parsed to display Integer values just to make them more appleaing on the output.

 Profit calculation logic explanation: if the user has bought 10 stocks for 20 rupees each, and the current selling price of each stock is 28 rupees